MicrosoftDX/nether/documentation/api/identity/users.md

 Roles: currently Admin or Player

 For `logins`, the `providerType` can currently be: `password` (for username + password flow) or `facebook` for the facebook user access token flow.
 The `providerId` is the identifier for the user for the given `providerType`.
 The provider may store additional information (e.g. the password hash for the `password` provider, but the API intentionally doesn't provide this).

+Issuing a `DELETE` against the `_link` property for a login will remove the login for the user.

 ### Response: 404 NotFound
 The user does not exist